gamepark/gamepark.github.io/docs/troubleshooting/v7-migration-guide.md

 ### Test it!

-- Test the tutorial and complete the game to check that everything is fine :)
+- Run `yarn dev` (no longer yarn start) and test the tutorial and complete the game to check that everything is fine :)